Liedzeit/pagidocsy/content/en/docs/Basics/Planning/_index.md

 description: >
   Actions in planning
 ---
-With PageJinn you can schedule and create K4 outputs, add, swap, move and delete pages and page ranges.
+With PageJinn you can schedule and create K4 issues, add, swap, move and delete pages and page ranges.